-Always tell your doctor or nurse what drugs, vitamins, and other supplements you are taking, even ones you bought without a prescription.
+Always tell your provider what drugs, vitamins, and other supplements you are taking, even ones you bought without a prescription.

 During the weeks before your surgery:

-- Ask your doctor which drugs you should still take on the day of your surgery.
+- Ask which drugs you should still take on the day of your surgery.

 - On the day before your surgery, drink only clear fluids.